-Plagiarism is the representation of someone else's words, ideas or data as one's own work.
-All work for credit that includes the words, ideas or data of others must acknowledge the source of that information through complete, accurate and specific references and, if verbatim statements are included, quotation marks.
-By placing his or her name on work submitted for credit, the student certifies the originality of all work not otherwise identified by appropriate acknowledgments.
+Plagiarism is the representation of another's words, ideas or data as one's own work.
+All work for credit that includes the words, ideas or data of other resources must acknowledge the source of that information through complete, accurate and specific references and, if verbatim statements are included, quotation marks.
+By placing one's name on work submitted for credit, the student certifies the originality of all work not otherwise identified by appropriate acknowledgments.